 A tropical island with glorious white sandy beaches, an abundance of wildlife, exquisite restaurants and some of the most luxurious hotels in the world, need I say anymore?

 The tiny nation of Mauritius, based in the Indian Ocean, boasts some incredible landscapes and cultural experiences, in what has been described by many as paradise!
-Here are five reasons why I am dreaming of taking the family to Mauritius.
+Here are five reasons I dream of taking the family to Mauritius.

 Five reasons why I am dreaming of taking the family to Mauritius

-Mauritius homes a mere 160 km of white sandy beaches with aqua blue tropical waters.
-It’s not uncommon to see pods of dolphins on boat trips just of the coast, or shoals of beautifully coloured fish when snorkelling off the beach.
+Mauritius has a mere 160 km of white sandy beaches with aqua-blue tropical waters.
+It’s not uncommon to see pods of dolphins on boat trips just off the coast or shoals of beautifully coloured fish when snorkelling off the beach.

-I love when a destination has variety that suits everyone in the family.
-Travel Mad Dad is a keen surfer, I love snorkelling and our daughter just loves playing on the beach in the shallows.
+I love it when a destination has a variety that suits everyone in the family; there are so many things to do in Mauritius.
+Travel Mad Dad is a keen surfer; I love snorkelling, and our daughter loves playing on the beach in the shallows.